NCAS-CMS/cfdm/docs/source/philosophy.rst

 <https://www.unidata.ucar.edu/software/udunits>`_ string is not
 CF-compliant, but is allowed by the CF data model.
 This is also true, in general, for the cfdm package.
-The few exceptions to this occur when field constructs are read from, or written to, a netCDF file: it may not be possible to parse a non-CF-compliant netCDF variable or attribute to create an unambiguous CF data model construct; or create an unambiguous netCDF variable or attribute from a non-CF-compliant CF data model construct.
+The few exceptions to this occur when field and domain constructs are read from, or written to, a netCDF file: it may not be possible to parse a non-CF-compliant netCDF variable or attribute to create an unambiguous CF data model construct; or create an unambiguous netCDF variable or attribute from a non-CF-compliant CF data model construct.

 ----